edowney29/Schwifty-Bot/README.md

 # Schwifty Bot

-Created by Slayerbeing and Juice
+Created by D4nk#8777 and Juice#0805

+A schwifty bot for our discord server